An Overview of NGS Medicare Changes

-NGS, the Medicare Administrative Contractor for the New England states recently changed how it defines a detailed exam using the 1995 guidelines.
+NGS, the Medicare Administrative Contractor for the New England states, recently changed how it defines a detailed exam using the 1995 guidelines for E/M codes.
 This has caused quite a stir amongst coders and practitioners in New England.
-It doesn’t follow the CMS/AMA 1995 guidelines, and it is a change from NGS’s own prior guidance.
-AAPC members, I’m sure you saw the article in the April 2017 journal.
+It doesn’t follow the CMS/AMA guidelines of 1995, and it is a change from NGS Medicare’s own prior guidance.
+AAPC members, CodingIntel is sure you saw the article in the April 2017 journal.

 Here’s how the original CMS/AMA 1995 guidelines described an expanded problem focused exam and a detailed exam: